Mixed Results For A Test Of Vitamin C For Sepsis

 The result: no difference in these scores at all.
 The bottom line was that vitamin C "did not significantly improve organ dysfunction scores or alter markers of inflammation and vascular injury," the study says.

 Here's the twist.
 The researchers also looked at 46 other "secondary" endpoints.
-And one in particular stands out: After 28 days following treatment, 25 of the 84 patients treated with vitamin C died, compared with 38 of the 83 patients given the placebo.
+And one in particular stands out: 28 days following treatment, 25 of the 84 patients treated with vitamin C died, compared with 38 of the 83 patients given the placebo.
 That's a big difference, with the mortality rate dropping from 46% to 30%.

 If death had been the primary endpoint of the study, this result would have been highly significant.
 The conclusion would strongly support the hypothesis that vitamin C is an effective treatment of sepsis.